funktor/funktor.github.io/_posts/2025-06-19-the-gpu-notes-1.markdown

 [Nice write up on CPU architecture](https://www.redhat.com/en/blog/cpu-components-functionality)<br/><br/>
 GPUs on the other hand have smaller cores but more number of cores.
 For example e.g. H100 have 14592 CUDA cores in addition to 640 Tensor cores.
 They also have smaller caches and smaller control units and more number of channels to the DRAM.
 The goal is high throughput for parallel computations.<br/><br/>
 ![CPU vs GPU](/docs/assets/cpu_gpu.png)
+<br/><br/>
+Surface area for the each core in CPU chip is higher as compared to each core in GPU thus enabling more cores in GPU chip.<br/><br/>
 Smaller cache sizes may force certain applications to be memory bound i.e. most time taken goes into fetching data from DRAM into cache or register.
 To overcome this drawback more number of smaller caches and more channels enables more number of threads to fetch data in parallel.
 Thus GPUs have high memory thorughput as compared to CPU.<br/><br/>

 5. **CUDA Matrix Multiplication**<br/><br/>